solana-developers/solana-cookbook/docs/th/guides/get-program-accounts.md

 ## ลงลึก

 `getProgramAccounts` is a versatile RPC method that returns all accounts owned by a program.
-We can use `getProgramAccounts` for a number of useful queries, such as finding:
+We สามารถ use `getProgramAccounts` for a number of useful queries, such as finding:

 - All token accounts for a particular wallet
 - All token accounts for a particular mint (i.e. All [SRM](https://www.projectserum.com/) holders)
 - All custom accounts for a particular program (i.e. All [Mango](https://mango.markets/) users)

 Despite its usefulness, `getProgramAccounts` is often misunderstood due to its current constraints.
 Many of the queries supported by `getProgramAccounts` require RPC nodes to scan large sets of data.
 These scans are both memory and resource intensive.
-As a result, calls that are too frequent or too large in scope can result in connection timeouts.
+As a result, calls that are too frequent or too large in scope สามารถ result in connection timeouts.
 Furthermore, at the time of this writing, the `getProgramAccounts` endpoint does not support pagination.
 If the results of a query are too large, the response will be truncated.

 To get around these current constraints, `getProgramAccounts` offers a number of useful parameters: namely, `dataSlice` and the `filters` options `memcmp` and `dataSize`.
-By providing combinations of these parameters, we can reduce the scope of our queries down to manageable and predictable sizes.
+By providing combinations of these parameters, we สามารถ reduce the scope of our queries down to manageable and predictable sizes.

 A common example of `getProgramAccounts` involves interacting with the [SPL-Token Program](https://spl.solana.com/token).
 Requesting all accounts owned by the Token Program with a [basic call](../references/accounts.md#get-program-accounts) would involve an enormous amount of data.
-By providing parameters, however, we can efficiently request just the data we intend to use.
+By providing parameters, however, we สามารถ efficiently request just the data we intend to use.

 ### `filters`
 The most common parameter to use with `getProgramAccounts` is the `filters` array.
 This array accepts two types of filters,`dataSize` and `memcmp`.
 Before using either of these filters, we should be familiar with how the data we are requesting is laid out and serialized.

 #### `dataSize`
-In the case of the Token Program, we can see that [token accounts are 165 bytes in length](https://github.com/solana-labs/solana-program-library/blob/08d9999f997a8bf38719679be9d572f119d0d960/token/program/src/state.rs#L86-L106).
+In the case of the Token Program, we สามารถ see that [token accounts are 165 bytes in length](https://github.com/solana-labs/solana-program-library/blob/08d9999f997a8bf38719679be9d572f119d0d960/token/program/src/state.rs#L86-L106).
 Specifically, a token account has eight different fields, with each field requiring a predictable number of bytes.
-We can visualize how this data is laid out using the below illustration.
+We สามารถ visualize how this data is laid out using the below illustration.

 ![Account Size](./get-program-accounts/account-size.png)

 If we wanted to find all token accounts owned by our wallet address, we could add `{ dataSize: 165 }` to our `filters` array to narrow the scope of our query to just accounts that are exactly 165 bytes in length.
 This alone, however, would be insufficient.
 We would also need to add a filter that looks for accounts owned by our address.
-We can achieve this with the `memcmp` filter.
+We สามารถ achieve this with the `memcmp` filter.

 #### `memcmp`
 The `memcmp` filter, or "memory comparison" filter, allows us to compare data at any field stored on our account.
-Specifically, we can query only for accounts that match a particular set of bytes at a particular position. `memcmp` requires two arguments:
+Specifically, we สามารถ query only for accounts that match a particular set of bytes at a particular position. `memcmp` requires two arguments:

 - `offset`: The position at which to begin comparing data.
 This position is measured in bytes and is expressed as an integer.
 - `bytes`: The data that should match the account's data.
 This is represented as a base-58 encoded string should be limited to less than 129 bytes.

 It's important to note that `memcmp` will only return results that are an exact match on `bytes`.
 Currently, it does not support comparisons for values that are less than or greater than the `bytes` we provide.

-In keeping with our Token Program example, we can amend our query to only return token accounts that are owned by our wallet address.
-When looking at a token account, we can see the first two fields stored on a token account are both pubkeys, and that each pubkey is 32 bytes in length.
+In keeping with our Token Program example, we สามารถ amend our query to only return token accounts that are owned by our wallet address.
+When looking at a token account, we สามารถ see the first two fields stored on a token account are both pubkeys, and that each pubkey is 32 bytes in length.
 Given that `owner` is the second field, we should begin our `memcmp` at an `offset` of 32 bytes.
 From here, we’ll be looking for accounts whose owner field matches our wallet address.

 ![Account Size](./get-program-accounts/memcmp.png)

-We can invoke this query via the following example:
+We สามารถ invoke this query via the following example:

 <CodeGroup>
   <CodeGroupItem title="TS" active>